 The tuition fee loan of up to £6,935 is not based on household income, but the living cost (maintenance) loan is.

-Students starting in September 2019 and those who started in September 2018 can apply for the loans by applying online at the Gov.uk web pages - please also read the information below about course titles.
+Students starting in September 2020 and those who started in September 2019 and 2018 can apply for the loans by applying online at the Gov.uk web pages - please also read the information below about course titles.

 There is no age limit for applying for the fee loan but you will need to be under 60 on the first day of the academic quarter you commence the course in; eg 1 September for courses starting September to November, to qualify for a maintence loan.